moov-io/achgateway/docs/ops/merging.md

 # Pending Files and Merging

+ACHGateway is designed to accept ACH files to batch and merge for upload to a remote FTP/SFTP server.
+This allows operators to send multiple files over time that can be consolidated into fewer files when uploaded.
+The design also works without a database required.
+Pending files can be marked as canceled and encrypted at rest.

-When a shard is triggered (either by [cutoff time](../cutoffs/) or manual) the instance of ACHGateway that [is the leader](../leadership/) performs merging and uploading of the pending files to a remote server.
-This optimizes network usage and billing costs from your ACH partner.
+By persisting files to disk ACHGateway is able to survive restarts without losing data or needing to reconsume events.
+This helps handle higher volumes of files and allows operators access into the pending data.
+Filenames can be arbitrary strings (e.g. UUID's) to help identify files or objects.
+Merged files optimize network usage and billing costs from your ACH partner.

-## Encryption

-ACHGateway supports encrypting pending and merged files in the filesystem used for staging.
-This uses the [moov-io/cryptfs](https://github.com/moov-io/cryptfs) library and can be configured to use AES and encoded in base64 on disk.

 ## Merging

+When a shard is triggered ACHGateway will perform a series of steps to merge and upload the pending files.

 1. Rename the existing directory of pending files from `storage/merging/{shardKey}/` to a timestamp version (e.g. `storage/merging/{shardKey}-$timestamp/`).
 1. Merge pending files (inside `storage/merging/{shardKey}-$timestamp/*.ach`) that do not contain a `*.canceled` file.